rik-org/rik-go-client/docs/WorkloadsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiV0WorkloadsListGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetWorkloadsRequest struct via the builder pattern

 ### Return type